cipodrew/shadowbox/embedded/README.md

 It would be even better to inject these parameters in an even safer way, ideally at runtime.

-If you stil get errors related to wifi you may need to go to the directory in which Arduino IDE downloads libraries and chang a configuration option.
+If you stil get errors related to wifi you may need to go to the directory in which Arduino IDE downloads libraries and change a configuration option.
 Go to Arduino/libraries/mWebSockets/src and edit the file **"config.h"**

 ```c